awsdocs/amazon-cloudsearch-developer-guide/doc_source/configuring-access.md

 ## Writing Access Policies for Amazon CloudSearch<a name="cloudsearch-access-policies"></a>

 Amazon CloudSearch supports both *user\-based policies* and *resource\-based policies*:
-+ **User\-based policies** are attached to a particular IAM user, group, or role\.
++ **User\-based policies** are attached to a particular IAM role, group, or user\.
 A user\-based policy specifies which of your account's search domains a person or process can access and what actions they can perform\.
 To attach a user\-based policy to a user, group, or role, you use the IAM console, AWS CLI, or AWS SDKs\. **You must define user\-based policies to control access to the Amazon CloudSearch configuration service actions\.** \(The *user* in this context isn't necessarily a person, it's just an identity with associated permissions\.
-For example, you might create an IAM user to represent an application that needs to have credentials to submit search requests to your domain\.\)
+For example, you might create a user to represent an application that needs to have credentials to submit search requests to your domain\.\)
 + **Resource\-based policies** for Amazon CloudSearch are attached to a particular search domain\.
 A resource\-based policy specifies who has access to the search domain and which domain services they can use\.
 Resource\-based policies control access only to a particular domain's document, search, and suggest services; they cannot be used to configure access to the Amazon CloudSearch configuration service actions\.
 To attach a resource\-based policy to a domain, you use the Amazon CloudSearch console, AWS CLI or AWS SDKs\.

 In general, we recommend managing access to Amazon CloudSearch APIs by configuring user\-based policies\.
 This enables you to manage all of your permissions in one place and any changes you need to make take effect almost immediately\.
 However, to allow public access to a domain's search service or restrict access based on IP addresses, you must configure a resource\-based policy for the domain\. \(We recommend replacing your old IP based access policies with user\-based policies at your earliest convenience\.\) You can also use resource\-based policies to easily allow other accounts to access a domain\.
 Keep in mind that processing changes to a domain's resource\-based policies takes significantly longer than applying changes to user\-based policies\.

-You can use the [IAM Policy Generator](http://awspolicygen.s3.amazonaws.com/policygen.html) to write both user\-based and resource\-based policies for Amazon CloudSearch\.
+The IAM console can help you write both user\-based and resource\-based policies for Amazon CloudSearch\.
 For more information, see [Managing IAM Policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/ManagingPolicies.html)\.

-**Tip**
-As a best practice, we recommend that you configure permissions for a group and assign IAM users to that group instead of defining permissions for individual users\.
-Similarly, you can assign permissions to roles for applications that run on Amazon EC2 instances rather than passing user credentials to each instance\.
-For more IAM recommendations for managing access to your AWS resources, see [IAM Best Practices](https://docs.aws.amazon.com/IAM/latest/UserGuide/IAMBestPractices.html)\.

 ### Contents of an Access Policy for Amazon CloudSearch<a name="access-policy-contents"></a>